Chrixs/CV/README.md

 I am enthusiastic about development and the opportunities development has to offer.
 I started as just an enthusiastic amateur with no experience with code, over the course of just 12 week at Makers I've progressed dramatically into a confident junior developer.
 I'm dedicated to writing SOLID, clean and test driven code.

-I'm looking to continue learning and gain experience in Full-Stack and Back-End development.
+I'm looking to continue learning and gain experience in Full-Stack development.

 ## Projects